dr34mhacks/corellium-ios-connect/README.md

 - **User Interaction**: Prompts the user for the IP address of the Corellium host and configures `usbfluxd` to connect to the specified remote instance.
 - **Diagnostic Tools**: Includes checks for device detection and service status, helping users troubleshoot any issues.

+## Prerequisite

+- iOS device must be connected via openvpn.
+- IP address of corellium host (could be found at **Connect** tab of corellium or Wifi setting of iOS application)

 ## Installation

 1. **Clone the Bash file**: